gavinlaking/vedeu/docs/events.md

 ### `:_exit_`

-When triggered, Vedeu will trigger a `:_cleanup_` event which you can define (to save files, etc) and attempt to exit.
+When triggered, Vedeu will trigger a `:cleanup` event which you can define (to save files, etc) and attempt to exit.

 ### `:_focus_by_name_`